Featured Principles: Promote Social Equity and Economic Prosperity, Steward and Enhance the Environment, Engage the Whole Community

 Bill Wiseman of RBF Consulting led development of the General Plan’s EIR.
 RBF is also the consultant responsible for revisions to the General Plan and EIR necessitated by a 2010 Appellate Court decision.17

 ACCESSING THE PLAN.
-Watsonville VISTA 2030 can be downloaded at:
+Watsonville VISTA 2030 can be accessed online.

 Presentations and updates for Watsonville’s VisTA 2030 General Plan can be seen at: